Class: Datadog::Core::Configuration::Settings

 #experimental_propagate_process_tags_enabled ⇒ Boolean

-# File 'lib/datadog/core/configuration/settings.rb', line 1012 option :experimental_propagate_process_tags_enabled do |o| o.env 'DD_EXPERIMENTAL_PROPAGATE_PROCESS_TAGS_ENABLED' o.default false o.type :bool end |
+# File 'lib/datadog/core/configuration/settings.rb', line 1064 option :experimental_propagate_process_tags_enabled do |o| o.env 'DD_EXPERIMENTAL_PROPAGATE_PROCESS_TAGS_ENABLED' o.default true o.type :bool end |

 #get_time_provider ⇒ Proc<Numeric>

 The monotonic clock time provider used by Datadog.
-This option is internal and is used by ‘datadog-ci` gem to avoid traces’ durations being skewed by timecop.
+This option is internal and is used by datadog-ci gem to avoid traces’ durations being skewed by timecop.

 It must respect the interface of [Datadog::Core::Utils::Time#get_time] method.